-Sustainable Transport Policy with the States Assembly for debate on 10 March 2020.
+The States Assembly has also voted to approve the amended Sustainable Transport Policy.
 Transport accounts for 51% of Jersey's on island carbon emissions so will have an impact on our aim to be carbon neutral.

 Watch a briefing to learn more

-You're invited to watch a briefing on our carbon neutral strategy and sustainable transport policy to learn more about what the States Assembly will be debating.
+You're invited to watch a briefing on our carbon neutral strategy and sustainable transport policy to learn more about what the States Assembly has agreed to deliver.